mbabynames search ✿

 Colette Jane

-Put "noble and strong" next to "God is gracious" and you get a name that feels considered.
+Put "victory of the people" next to "God is gracious" and you get a name that feels considered.
 Colette Jane works on paper and out loud.
 At 2 syllables, Colette needs a shorter middle to stay balanced.
 Jane does that.

 Colette June